Skip to content

 • OIDC authentication — optional token-based auth for HTTP deployments

-• 13 MCP tools — search, read, write, edit, delete, rename, and admin operations
+• MCP tools — search, read, write, edit, delete, rename, link graph analysis, and admin operations

-• 6 MCP resources — vault configuration, statistics, tags, folders, and document outlines
+• MCP resources — vault configuration, statistics, tags, folders, document outlines, similar notes, and recent notes

 Quick Start